diskoverdata/diskover-docs/source_files/user_inferface_overview.md

   - Hovering your mouse over a directory in the left pane will give you a snapshot of its attributes.

   <img src="images/image_file_search_hovering_directory.png" width="300">

+  >🔆 &nbsp;Note that the left pane will only show directories with data in them, all directories either with data or empty will show in W) the results pane.

 Q) **Last indexed**: Gives the date and time of the last scan of the selected volume.